 Finally, funding from the Russell and Betty Jane Shaw Fund of the Greater Milwaukee Foundation recently supported a study aimed at developing and piloting a culturally-adapted, evidence-based ADHD treatment for Latino families (Gerdes et al., revision under review).
 An NIH R21 grant proposal is currently under review to compare the culturally-adapted treatment to standard treatment.

 Parent-Child and Peer Relationships in Children and Teens with ADHD

 Recent projects include examining parental functioning in families of children with ADHD, providing a framework for understanding the role of parental factors in child outcomes, and examining the role of peer rejection and friendships on long-term outcomes.
-Recent publications include a review of peer relationships and friendships in youth with ADHD (Gardner & Gerdes, 2013), as well as manuscripts demonstrating the role of peer rejection and friendships on the long-term outcomes of children with ADHD (Mrug, Molina, Hoza, Gerdes, et al., 2012).
-Manuscripts in progress examining parent-child relationships include one providing a unified framework for understanding the role of maternal parenting efficacy, stress, and behavior in predicting child outcomes and one exploring possible ADHD subtype differences that exist on parental functioning measures (Gardner, Weinberger, & Gerdes, under review).
+Recent publications include a review of peer relationships and friendships in youth with ADHD (Gardner & Gerdes, 2013), as well as manuscripts demonstrating the role of peer rejection and friendships on the long-term outcomes of children with ADHD (Mrug, Molina, Hoza, Gerdes, et al., 2012) and exploring the role of ADHD subtype differences on parental functioning measures (Gardner, Weinberger, & Gerdes, under review).